ng-23/laz-vtf-tf2-crosshair-selector-REDUX/README.md

-# tf2-vtf-crosshair-selector
+# laz-tf2-vtf-crosshair-selector-REDUX
+Massive credit to [laz](https://github.com/mxm07) for laying the foundation of this project (UI, reading/writing weapon scripts, generating sample configs, etc.), the original source code is [here](https://bitbucket.org/mxm07/tf2-vtf-crosshair-selector/src/master/).

 # Installation

-Download the latest .exe and run it.
+Download the latest .exe from releases and run it.

 # Build
 If you want to build the code yourself, make sure you have Python 3.7 and pip3 installed.
 Due to PyInstaller being dumb, the build process is a bit convoluted.
 I may automate this in the future.